CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 GPUs, use the `gpumedium` queue.
 You can [read more about multi-GPU and multi-node jobs](#multi-gpu-and-multi-node-jobs) below.

-For more detailed information about the different paritions, see our page about [the available batch job partitions on CSC's supercomputers](../../computing/running/batch-job-partitions.md).
+For more detailed information about the different partitions, see our page about [the available batch job partitions on CSC's supercomputers](../../computing/running/batch-job-partitions.md).